Redamancy-CX330/GCN_for_Node_Classification_Task/README.md

 https://github.com/kimiyoung/planetoid/tree/master/data

-Datasets for Cora, Citeseet, and PubMed are available in the directory `Cora`, `Citeseet`,  and PubMed, in a preprocessed format stored as numpy/scipy files.
+Datasets for Cora, Citeseet, and PubMed are available in the directory `Cora`, `Citeseet`,  and `PubMed`, in a preprocessed format stored as numpy/scipy files.

 > - `allx`, the feature vectors of both labeled and unlabeled training instances (a superset of  `x`),
 >